Free up your Sketchbook and Grow (Oct 21)

 How to select what interests you and develop it further

-The course will be open for enrollment for two weeks only - from 4th October and the closing date is the 17th October.
-The first lesson will start on Monday 18th October 2021.
+The course will be open for enrollment for seven days only - from 31st January and the closing date is the 6th February.
+The first lesson will start on Monday 7th February 2022.

 Below are some wonderful double A5 sketchbook pages form participants: Harry Bell, Anne Armes and Mandy Oliphant.
 I hope that they inspire you!

 I’ve just enrolled, and just love it.
 It’s a real motivator, beautifully structured – and it makes me hungry.
 Got so excited I gobbled my way through the videos and I am now looking forward to playing them quietly.